 When human beings interact with each other in a social setting, they are bound to have a set of preconceived notions about the person they’re interacting with even before they talk.

-Interview bias refers to the human error of holding preconceived judgement about your interviewee, consciously or unconsciously, that clouds your evaluation of the candidate, negatively or positively, making the interview less objective and, hence, not successful.
-This usually occurs due to something called heuristics, or mental shortcuts that our brain takes to tackle difficult situations efficiently and it helps us make quick judgements.
+This usually occurs due to something called heuristics, or mental shortcuts that our brain takes to tackle difficult situations efficiently and it helps us make quick judgments.
 But this essential trait can be very problematic for a recruiter, especially while hiring for a niche role.

-A few common interview biases that recruiters should keep in mind are listed below:
+Common interview biases that recruiters should keep in mind:

 Eg. the candidate might agree to work in a team as the interviewer stresses on their role involving teamwork.